nicolasinman/mae301-2026spring-slice/phase3/README.md

 Certain tweets from example people will be unrelated to S&P500, eg "I got a cat today".
 This will demonstrate our ability to filter by keywords.

+# Sample data (optional)
+will contain a couple sets of real tweets manually copied from twitter for true testing